exercism/problem-specifications/CONTRIBUTING.md

 * Do the same as when [porting an exercise](#porting-an-exercise-to-another-language-track).
   Reference the PR in problem-specifications if it hasn't been merged yet, this **must not** be merged until the exercism/problem-specifications PR is merged.
+(That's to prevent problems when regenerating all the test.
+If you do merge the track PR before the problem-specifications PR is merged, make sure to regenerate the tests for the track once again.)

 ## Track Anatomy